SilentCatD/react-state-view-controller/README.md

 ### useAutoDispose

-While `ControllerProvider` provides an effective way of DI, there are times that this is unecessary, as we just simply want to separate logic of a small view to a controller, but still want to benefit from the auto-cleanup feature.
+While `ControllerProvider` provides an effective way of DI, there are times that this is unecessary, as we just simply want to separate logic of a small view to a controller, dependent child components won't go that deeply nested, but still want to benefit from the auto-cleanup feature.

 In this case, we can use the `useAutoDispose` hook: